shreybansod/tng-participant-XXA/README_NEW.md

 **Create an private git repository on github.
 One for each Environment (DEV, UAT, PROD)**

-> Please refer [Create private repository](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/2.1.and2.3.full-video.v2.mp4) video for reference
+> Please check [Create private repository](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/2.1.and2.3.full-video.v2.mp4) video for reference
 - From Github profile, go to repositories
 - Click on New
 - Enter Repository name, follow the convention, it has to contain the ISO 3 letter.
 All the rest is optional